OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

 ---
-title: 'Gatsy Series(1): transform .md files to html'
+title: 'Gatsy Series Part 1'
-description: Using Gatsby gatsby-transformer-remark plugin to transform md files to html
+description: Using gatsby-transformer-remark and gatsby-source-filesystem plugins to transform md files to html
-date: '2019-07-12'
+date: '2019-08-12'
 image: 'cacoon.jpg'
-attachements: '../../data/Resume.pdf'
 ---

 # About
-This series is about what I learned while creating my blog with Gatsby, however the skills covered in this servies go well beyond creating a blog.
 This post is about transforming markdown files to html, a crucial step in programmatically creating pages with Gatsby.

 # Introducing Gatsby Data Layer
 The `data layer` is where all of your data is stored, and later on this data can be accessed using GraphQL.
 I like to think of the data layer almost as what the Redux store is to typical React projects.